x-team/handbook/core-values.md

 # X-Team's Core Values

 X-Teamers are incredibly diverse in so many ways, from skillsets to beliefs and beyond, but our core values are a baseline of attributes that we all share.
 They are the most important characteristics we look for before welcoming anyone into our community, and they are critical to making X-Team successful for many years to come.
-Thus, we decided to put these characteristics, these personal values on paper, so there's never any doubt what we're about.
+Thus, we decided to write down these characteristics and personal values, so there's never any doubt what we're all about.

 ## Active Communication {#active-communication}